TimboKZ/Chonky/docs/markdown/1-Introduction.md

 At the same time, Chonky tries to cover all possible interactions with the user.
 This includes support for keyboard navigation and common keyboard shortcuts, support for file selections, drag & drop, different file views, and much more.

-### Notes

-* It's a good idea to ask your users for confirmation before doing any FS manipulations in file operation handlers.
-For example, you could show a confirm dialog asking "Are you sure?" before moving or deleting files.